 Can I help my son or daughter with their theory test?

-Yes, you can, but it’s worth remembering that both the practical and theory parts of driving test have changed a great deal over time and may not be the same as when you took yours.
+Yes, you can, but it’s worth remembering that both the practical and theory parts of the driving test have changed a great deal over time, and may not be the same as when you took yours.

 It’s a good idea to look at the most recent version of the Highway Code, which is published on the government’s website